arbuckle/mango/README.md

 *Development is not yet complete.
 TODOs:*
-- forloop meta variables! (how could I have forgotten?!)
+- forloop 'parentloop' construct
+- 'in' operator ({% if x in y %})
+- {% url %}
 - {% ifchanged %}
 - {% ifequal %}
 - {% ifnotequal %}
 - {% include %} (*crazy!*)
 - {% spaceless %}
-- {% url %}
 - {% verbatim %}
 - Fix linebreaksbr and linebreaks
-- Maybe refactor the whole thing, since it's extremely difficult to debug
+- Maybe refactor the whole thing, since the compiled template functions are difficult to debug